epm0dev/JetBrains-Academy-Python/README.md

 # JetBrains-Academy-Python
-Solutions to projects that are a part of the JetBrains Academy Python curriculum.
+Solutions to projects that are a part of the JetBrains Academy Python Developer curriculum.

 ### Project Difficulty
 The following are the descriptions of each difficulty level as described by JetBrains Academy.